Social Work (Step Up) PgDip

 Mode Duration Start date

-Applications for the January 2024 intake are now closed.
-Information on how to apply for Step Up to Social Work and the fees and support for this course will be listed on the Step Up to Social Work website.
+Visit the Step Up to Social Work website for details on how to apply for Step Up to Social Work and information on fees and support for this course.

 Reasons to choose Kingston University